RJVB/afsctool/README.md

   first.
 This may be beneficial to help limit (free space) fragmentation (if that's the goal, using a single worker thread is probably best).

+Version 1.7 introduces support for other compression types as added by Apple in OS X 10.9 and later.
+Currently only LZVN support is fully implemented (though decompression of LZFSE should work if the OS supports it).

 ### Installation

 afsctool depends on zlib (v1.2.8 or newer) and Google's sparsehash library and on CMake